Table of Contents

 Filters are also necessarily applied before the final delivery pipe to reduce the settlement of fine particles and other particles in the intermediate lines.

-∼ The recycled municipal wastewater can be utilized for irrigation by the use of drip irrigation techniques.
+∼ Recycled municipal wastewater can be utilized for irrigation by the use of drip irrigation techniques.
 Such types of water are not allowed to spray through the air if not properly treated to potable water standards.

 ∼ This method of irrigation system often mixes liquid fertilizers with the irrigation water which is also called fertigation.